Jeroenimo95/ArcGIS-Homepage/README.md

 Of course, no one template will serve all homepages since your needs may be different.
 But this template would be a good starting point from which you can build your own beautiful homepage.

 During the internship at Sweco Bergen, I was tasked to look into a simple way to restyle the ArcGIS online homepage.
 I did some research into the possibilities and came across a very useful blogpost on [GeoNet](https://community.esri.com/blogs/baldy/2017/07/24/beautify-that-homepage-creating-a-unique-look-and-feel).
 The customized files that are given in this post are the basis on which I build the first version of the homepage.
-The final customized files can be found in the [src](https://github.com/Jeroenimo95/Jeroenimo95.github.io/tree/master/ArcGIS%20Homepage/src) folder.
+The final customized files can be found in the [src][src-folder] folder.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.